Lectures on Set Theory, Beijing, June 2025

 How we might have viewed the continuum hypothesis as a fundamental axiom necessary for mathematics, Oxford Phil Maths seminar, May 2025

-This will be a talk for the Philosophy of Mathematics Seminar at the University of Oxford, 19 May 2025.
+This was a talk for the Philosophy of Mathematics Seminar at the University of Oxford, 19 May 2025.

 Abstract.
 I shall describe a simple historical thought experiment showing how our attitude toward the continuum hypothesis could easily have been very different than it is.
 If our mathematical history had been just a little different, I claim, if certain mathematical discoveries had been made in a slightly different order, then we would naturally view the continuum hypothesis as a fundamental axiom of set theory, necessary for mathematics and indeed indispensable for calculus.